microsoft/playwright/docs/src/test-configuration-js.md

     // Name of the browser that runs tests.
 For example `chromium`, `firefox`, `webkit`.
     browserName: 'chromium',

-    // toggles bypassing Content-Security-Policy
+    // Toggles bypassing Content-Security-Policy.
     bypassCSP: true,

-    // channel to use, for example "chrome", "chrome-beta", "msedge", "msedge-beta"
+    // Channel to use, for example "chrome", "chrome-beta", "msedge", "msedge-beta".
     channel: 'chrome',

-    // run browser in headless mode
+    // Run browser in headless mode.
     headless: false,

-    // change the default data-testid attribute
+    // Change the default data-testid attribute.
     testIdAttribute: 'pw-test-id',
   },
 });